DETAILS

 To get there:

 - By car - Follow Highway No. 4 (Phetchakasem Road) or Highway No. 338 (Borommaratchachonnani Road) to Phutthamonthon Sai 4 on the way to Salaya past Mahidol University.
-Get onto the Salaya-Nakhon Chaisi Road and follow the signpost to Wat Suwannaram that is a point to take a boat tour.
+Get onto the Salaya-nakhon Chaisi Road and follow the signpost to Wat Suwannaram that is a point to take a boat tour.

 - By bus: From Bangkok, take bus No. 124 from Sanam Luang and get off at the Rattanakosin Sompot Bowonniwet School, Salaya.
 Then take a taxi or motor taxi to Wat Suwannaram.
 Alternatively, take bus No. 515 from Victory Monument and get off at Mu Ban Uea A-thon, Salaya.
 Then take a taxi or motor taxi to Wat Suwannaram.